pilotmoon/popclipweb/site/kb/mas.md

 ::: details Alternative: migrate using Homebrew

-[Homebrew](https://brew.sh/) users can perform the migration with one command:
+[Homebrew](https://brew.sh/) users can perform the migration with this command:

 ```
 killall PopClip; brew reinstall popclip --force